 NEW CONSTRUCTION, ADDITIONS, DELETIONS AND CHANGES IN USE

 Property that changes due to new construction, additions, deletions or changes in use that occur after January 1 of the valuation year may be added to the roll up to and including September 30 of the valuation year.
 The assessor is required to notify the property owner of any change in the valuation on or before September 30.
 Within 25 days of the assessor's notice, the property owner may appeal the valuation to the State or County Board of Equalization.
 The County and State Boards of Equalization are required to rule on these appeals by the third Friday in November.
 A further appeal to Superior Court or Tax Court must be filed within 60 days from the date of mailing of the decision.

-A NEW OWNER of property that was valued by the assessor and whose valuation was not appealed by the former owner of the property may appeal the valuation to court on or before December 15 of the year in which the taxes are levied (i.e. the year after the valuation year).
+A NEW OWNER of property that was valued by the assessor and that changed ownership before December 15 of the valuation year may appeal the valuation or legal classification to court on or before December 15 of the valuation year (ARS 42-16205.01.A.1).
+If the change of ownership occurs after December 15 of the valuation year, the new owner may appeal to tax court by December 15 of the year in which the taxes are levied (ARS 42-16205.01.A.2).

 On or before October 1 of each year, the County Treasurer sends a notice to the owner (and/or the mortgage company if there is one) of all taxes assessed against the property.
 Property taxes are levied on a calendar year, although Arizona governments work on a fiscal year.
 Property values are established as of January 1 of each year.
 Tax rates for those values are set on the third Monday in August of the following year.
 Therefore, values are set in the year prior to the year taxes are due.